CloudLabs-MOC/CloudLabs-SEED/Network Security/BGP and Attacks/BGP-and-Attacks.md

 caused by such an “attack”, although they are mostly caused by the mis-configured BGP routers.
 Students should read Section 12 of the tutorial before working on this task.

 ### 7.1 Task 5.a.
-Launching the Prefix Hijacking Attack from AS-
+Launching the Prefix Hijacking Attack from AS-161

 In this task, we will launch the prefix hijacking attack using a BGP router in AS-161.
 Our goal is to hijack the IP prefix owned by AS-154.
 If the attack is successful, all the packets going to AS-154 will be rerouted